awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 For more information, see [Viewing resources referenced with AWS Config](view-cloudtrail-events-console.md#viewing-resources-config)\.

-### Granting Permission to View and Configure Amazon CloudWatch Logs Information on the CloudTrail Console<a name="grant-cloudwatch-permissions-for-cloudtrail-users"></a>
+### Granting permission to view and configure Amazon CloudWatch Logs information on the CloudTrail console<a name="grant-cloudwatch-permissions-for-cloudtrail-users"></a>

 You can view and configure delivery of events to CloudWatch Logs in the CloudTrail console if you have sufficient permissions\.
 These are permissions that may be beyond those granted for CloudTrail administrators\.
 Attach this policy to administrators who will configure and manage CloudTrail integration with CloudWatch Logs\.
 The policy doesn't grant them permissions in CloudTrail or in CloudWatch Logs directly, but instead grants the permissions required to create and configure the role CloudTrail will assume to successfully deliver events to your CloudWatch Logs group\.